Skip to main content

 Connection Lines

-QSO Arcs (Logbook map)
+QSO Arcs (Logbook and activation maps)

 When viewing your logged QSOs on the map (in the Logbook tab and folder detail views), Hamtrax draws great-circle arc lines between your station and each contact's location.
 These lines show the signal path of each QSO.
 Tap any line to see the contact details.
 Your station location is resolved from the QSO's stored coordinates or from the associated POTA park reference.